Olian04/github-readme/README.md

 style |  | Optional styles passed down to the top most element of the component. id |  | Optional id passed down to the top most element of the component. class |  | Optional class passed down to the top most element of the component.

+Note to self:
+* Cache is always JIT
+* Theme is always github
+* No breadcrumbs navigation
+* History is on when navigation bar is shows
+* Links is always internal
+* Persist is always false